National Pain Week 2021

-National Pain Week runs from 22-28 July.
+National Pain Week runs from 26 July – 1st August.
 It’s organised each year by Chronic Pain Australia to support the needs of the many Australian’s living with some form of chronic pain.
+There are 1 in 5 Australians who live with chronic pain – including adolescents and children.
+This includes 1 in 3 people over the age of 65.

 Living with chronic pain can be a very lonely experience.
 Many people feel isolated and think that no one really understands.
 Carers looking after a family member or friend who lives with chronic pain play an important role in making sure that a person’s chronic pain is managed correctly.